-At least two cases of one-sided UST have been noted: Martha Jones wanted nothing better than to jump the Doctor's bones in "The Shakespeare Code" when they briefly shared a bed together (for sleeping only) but he'd have none of it.
+At least three cases of one-sided UST have been noted: Martha Jones wanted nothing better than to jump the Doctor's bones in "The Shakespeare Code" when they briefly shared a bed together (for sleeping only) but he'd have none of it.
 In "Flesh and Stone" Amy Pond - experiencing conflicting feelings over her impending marriage - attempts to resolve the UST by seducing the Doctor.
 And Osgood, whose crush on the Doctor - especially the Twelfth - is undisguised, goes so far as to aim a suggestive remark his way in "The Zygon Invasion".
 The Twelfth Doctor and Kate Stewart also exhibit UST when they meet in Series 8 and 9, but both seem oblivious to it.

 Head Adelle Dewitt and her head of security Laurence Dominic ooze UST during their morally grey power walks.
 At least, until: he was revealed to be a spy.
 She sounds a lot like a jilted lover when chewing him out.